Synaptic bundle theory for spike-driven sensor-motor system: More than eight independent synaptic bundles collapse reward-STDP learning

+Previous studies have converted the output of motor neurons into a continuous signal \cite{rueckert2016recurrent-07d, zanatta2024exploring-9b3, tieck2019learning-2c5,juarezlora2022rstdp-f04,chadderdon2012reinforcement-7b9,how_spike_to_continuous}.
+These techniques seem to have helped avoid the spatial credit assignment problem.
+In fact, they can reduce reward sensitivity to fluctuations in spike timing.
+Furthermore, even in studies where control outputs are treated as spike-based discontinuous signals, learning is not based on STDP \cite{yonekura2020spikeinduced-1f3, jiang2024spike-bb1, depasquale2023centrality-c70, spike_based_discontinuous_but_not_stdp}.
+However, it has been suggested that the optimal trajectory for rate-based vs. stochastically-spiking control signal is very different \cite{yonekura2020spikeinduced-1f3}.
+In factor-based approaches \cite{depasquale2023centrality-c70}, SNNs implement trajectories determined at the rate level, where stochasticity and discontinuity are largely suppressed.
+In contrast, this letter enables learning while preserving stochasticity and discontinuity by introducing \emph{synaptic bundles} and clarifies the conditions under which R-STDP can learn adequate spiking activity.

 In biological systems, motor neuron pools are often driven synchronously by a common input—a common drive strategy that has been documented neurophysiologically (e.g.,\cite{luca1994common-995}).
 In our model, treating $N_b$ as a tunable parameter creates a computational representation of this strategy.
 The finding that shared input alleviates the spatial credit assignment problem and accelerates learning provides new computational evidence for the functional benefit of common drive—an effect that is evident only when the entire sensor-motor loop is represented by spikes.
-The collapse of learning when $N_m$ is too small is consistent with the observation of prior research observations \cite{farina2014effective-047} that a single motor neuron cannot reliably convey common input to a muscle in a noisy nervous system.
+The collapse of learning when $N_m$ is too small is consistent with the observation of prior research \cite{small_motor_neuron_cannot_convey_common_input, farina2014effective-047}.
 Finally, the results of the simulations indicate that learning is most effective when there are only a few neurons and synapses.
 This finding supports the characteristic resource efficiency of biological systems, in which substantial learning capacity emerges from minimal neural resources.